kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ### Computer simulation

 A Julia script that implements the mathematics derived above is available as [`buffon.jl`]({attacheauxiliary/boffon.jl).
 Note that because it is a simulation involving [random numbers in Julia](https://docs.julialang.org/en/v1/stdlib/Random/), any two consecutive results will not necessarily be the same.
 The estimated value of $\pi$ can and does vary, quite significantly as successive trials are run.
-So, I am not documenting any results, but instead ask you to execute the script by invoking `julia buffon.jl` and inspecting the results.
+So, I am not documenting any results, but instead ask you to install Julia, execute the script by invoking `julia buffon.jl`, and inspect the results.

 ### Abstraction